vinarmani/truf-node/README.md

 task seed
 ```

+#### Run the Kwil Gateway (optional)

+Kwil Gateway (KGW) is a load-balancer with authentication ([authn](https://www.cloudflare.com/learning/access-management/authn-vs-authz/)) capability, which enables data privacy protection for a Proof of Authority (POA) Kwil blockchain networks.

+Although we use it on our servers, it's not required to be able to develop on the TSN-DB.
+However, if you want to run the KGW locally or test it, you can follow the instructions in the [Kwil Gateway Directory](./deployments/dev-gateway/README.md)

 ## License

 The tsn-db repository is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more details.